eduarddotgg/contact-app/README.md

 A TypeScript monorepo for a contacts application, powered by [pnpm](https://pnpm.io/) workspaces and [Turborepo](https://turbo.build/).

+You can find some dev notes in the end of the file 😉

 ## Stack

 - **API** (`apps/api`) — [Hono](https://hono.dev/) + [tRPC](https://trpc.io/) server for contacts CRUD and photo uploads